shinyaishida/drive-peripheral/README.md

 started advertising: success
 ```

 Then, start the Steering Wheel application.
+A sample application is available
-If it is connected with the
+[here](https://github.com/shinyaishida/steering-wheel-ios12).
+If it is connected with
-peripheral, the console prints this line.
+the peripheral, the console prints this line.
 ```bash
 subscribed
 ```